deckhouse/virtualization/docs/ADMIN_GUIDE.md

 ### Cleaning up image storage

 When images and disks are deleted from the cluster, their data remains in DVCR for some time.
-To keep the storage from filling up with stale data, the module runs garbage collection on a schedule.
+To keep the storage from filling up with stale data, DP runs garbage collection on a schedule.
 By default, it runs daily at 02:00.
-To set your own schedule, use the [`.spec.settings.dvcr.gc.schedule`](configuration.html#parameters-dvcr-gc-schedule) parameter in the `virtualization` [ModuleConfig](/products/kubernetes-platform/documentation/v1/reference/api/cr.html#moduleconfig):
+To set your own schedule, use the [`.spec.settings.dvcr.gc.schedule`](configuration.html#parameters-dvcr-gc-schedule) parameter in the `virtualization` [ModuleConfig](/products/kubernetes-platform/documentation/v1/reference/api/cr.html#moduleconfig).

+While garbage collection is running, the storage works in read-only mode, so creating images and disks is postponed until it completes.

 {{< tabs name="dvcr-gc" >}}

 {{% tab name="Using the CLI" %}}

+Example configuration with a custom schedule:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1